klein-artur/LaravelNgDocker/README.md

 ## Going live
 You should not use the `sh build.sh` command to publish your application, because the angular application is running on the development server, which is not suggested (you may even see a warning for this, running the shell script).

 To go live, you can call the `sh build.sh` script with some parameter, which one does not matter.
 I prefere calling it like `sh build.sh l` with `l` standing for "live".
-But as I said, id does not matter.
+But as I said, it does not matter.
 This will build the angular project properly and serve it on a nginx webserver.
 At that moment, obviously changing the sources will not automatically change the running ones.

 ## Have Fun!